jaynoelker/Noelker_etal_XenopusBdAcclimation/README.md

 **File 2:** _Experiment1&2CombinedBdInfectionData.csv_

 CSV of Bd infection data collected from skin swabs for Experiments 1 & 2 collected weekly and filters for Experiment 2 collected on day 7 and 35.
 Each row is a data collection day for each frog as well as the conditions the frog was experiencing.
+Our data includes cells with values of "NA" (not applicable) meaning no data was collected for that variable.
+However, the cells are kept in the file which is essential for accurate analysis of the dataset using our R script.

 | Variable name | Description |
 | --- | --- |